- Resume Tips

 -

-Best Power Words to Add Adjectives to Your Resume and Cover Letter
+Best Power Words to Enhance Your Resume and Cover Letter

-When using adjectives in your resume, it’s important to select the most relevant descriptors in order for them to have the biggest impact on hiring managers and future employers.
+When using adjectives in your resume, it’s critical to select descriptors that are most relevant for maximum impact on hiring managers.

-Here’s an extensive list of the top adjectives you can add to your resume to help you stand out and get hired:
+Here’s a list of top adjectives to consider adding to your resume to help you stand out:

 -